-ASUS Q-Connector allows you to easily connect or disconnect the chassis front panel cables to the motherboard.
-This unique module eliminates the trouble of connecting the system panel cables one at a time and avoiding wrong cable connections.
-See page 2-39 for details.
+The ASUS Q-Connector allows you to connect or disconnect chassis front panel cables in one easy step with one complete module.
+This unique adapter eliminates the trouble of plugging in one cable at a time, making connection quick and accurate.
+See pages 2-37 for details.